 We are just days away from Thanksgiving in the US and I want to share a delicious raw vegan “eggnog” recipe that comes from the wonderful Tracy Russell at Incredible Smoothies.
-This is one of my favourite smoothie websites.
+This is one of my favorite smoothie websites.
 Tracy and I have a lot of synergy in our approach to health and whole foods.
 She and I both eat a plant based diet with a lot of raw foods and green smoothies supplemented with some healthy cooked whole foods.
 So I was delighted when she agreed to do a recipe swap with me this week to celebrate the holidays.
 She is featuring my vegan ginger cranberry sauce recipe and I am eggnogging it!

 What I love most about this website is the step-by-step instructions on how to begin making green smoothies.
 Tracy’s advice is very similar to mine -- start with some handfuls of spinach and some fruit, and then gradually transition into more exotic vegetable green smoothies with less sugar.
 However, Tracy goes into a lot more detail about green smoothies, which is wonderful.
 She has a multitude of informative articles extolling the virtues of different greens, and offering helpful suggestions for how to incorporate them into your weekly smoothies.
 You can spend hours reading the valuable information!

 Now, it seems almost ridiculous that after my rave review about green smoothies I should choose to feature one of her more indulgent recipes.
 But it is the holidays; and a raw eggnog is far more forgiving on the hips than the dairy-laden traditional eggnog recipes that would have me coat checking my colon and massaging my liver with anxiety after just one sip.

 This recipe is gluten free, dairy free, egg free, soy free and refined sugar free.
 This recipe yields about 16 ounces, which is good for 2 standard glasses.
 But I don’t think you will want to be sharing!
 I gobbled up the whole batch in minutes.
 If you're planning on serving this at a party, I would quadruple the batch!